Rosuav/TF2BuffBot/README.md

 taking a control point, moving the payload, etc).
 Such actions may help you win, but they don't create death and destruction.
 Get out there killing stuff!

+See [knobs](knobs) for a full list of tweakable knobs and some advice on how they affect gameplay.

 Bot Control
 -----------